 With a little exploration of its possibilities, and some of your own creativity to blend it with your home and lifestyle, it will literally light up your life.
-And like LIFX below, you can control your Hue bulbs with Amazon's Echo.
+And like LIFX, you can control your Hue bulbs with Amazon's Echo.

-LIFX makes a range of Wi-Fi LED bulbs which are controlled via the excellent app on your smartphone.
-There are colour (including white) and dedicated while bulbs available in both E27 and bayonet fittings.
+LIFX makes a range of Wi-Fi LED bulbs which are controlled via the excellent smartphone app.
+There are colour (including white) and dedicated white bulbs available in both E27 and bayonet fittings.

-The Generation 3 lamp outputs 1100 lumens, and the LIFX + is the same but also incorporates infrared LEDs which shine at night to light up the room for your security cameras.
+The Generation 3 lamp outputs 1,100 lumens, and the LIFX + is the same but also incorporates infrared LEDs that shine at night to light up the room for your security cameras.

-LIFX bulbs are expensive - their main drawback - with a single Generation 3 costing £59.99 at Amazon / US$59.99, but you can get small discounts if you buy in bulk direct from LIFX.
-The latest LIFX + bulb costs £79.99 from Amazon.
-The fact no hub is needed means you save money compared to other systems such as Hive and Philips Hue.
+LIFX bulbs are expensive, which is their main drawback, but you can get small discounts if you buy in bulk.
+The fact no hub is needed means that you save money compared to other systems such as Hive and Philips Hue.

-Many will find the bulbs worth the outlay, as the bulbs offer excellent light quality, whether colour or shades of white, and note that the colour bulbs also do the full range of white shades.
+Many will find the bulbs worth the outlay, as they offer excellent light quality, whether colour or shades of white, and the colour bulbs also offer the full range of white shades.

 Grouping lights also makes it easier to control the bulbs from Alexa, the Google Assistant or (if you choose HomeKit enabled models) Siri.

-To set up Lightwave you need to purchase the £89.99 Web Link hub, which manages your various Lightwave kit, and you can then add on as many or as few Lightwave devices as you like.
+To set up Lightwave you need to purchase the £129.99 Link Plus hub, which manages your assorted Lightwave kit, and you can then add on as many or as few Lightwave devices as you like.
 Each light switch costs from around £60, but there are various versions - and you can save money by opting for the first generation models, which are functionally fairly similar.

-Lightwave has a companion app through which you can turn on and off the switches from your phone or tablet, and through which you can set up schedules or timers that are ideal if you are going on holiday.
+Lightwave has a companion app through which you can turn switches on and off from your phone or tablet, and through which you can set up schedules or timers that are ideal if you are going on holiday.